 UPCOMING INFORMATIONAL MEETING

-The next cohort is slated to begin in Fall 2020.
+The next cohort is slated to begin in summer 2021.

-If you are interested in applying to either our regular or weekend clinical training programs, please fill out the application and mail, fax, or email your resume and cover letter to:
+If you are interested in applying to either our regular or weekend clinical training programs, please fill out the application form here.

 We recruit year round and hire new trainees and interns once a quarter.
 To be considered as a candidate, you will be invited to attend one of our quarterly orientation/informational meetings.
-In this meeting you will experience the CIFC atmosphere, learn what to expect from our training, meet our Clinical Director and senior staff.
+In this meeting you will experience the The Center's atmosphere, learn what to expect from our training, meet our Clinical Director and senior staff.

 From this orientation meeting, our Clinical Director selects potential candidates for the next phase of hiring.
 A one-on-one interview will be scheduled and from there, you will be notified if you were accepted into the program.